avocado-framework/avocado/docs/source/GetStartedGuide.rst

 * Tests written in Python, using the avocado API, which we'll call `instrumented`.
 * Any executable in your box, really.
 The criteria for PASS/FAIL is the return code of the executable.
 If it returns 0, the test PASSes, if it returns anything else, it FAILs.
 We'll call those tests `simple tests`.
-There is another type of tests that we'll discuss in the next section.

 Listing tests
 -------------